-Source: Brother Of Mistress Leaked Bezos Texts to Enquirer, Trump Connection Suggested
+Source: Brother Of Mistress Leaked Bezos’ Texts to ‘Enquirer,’ Trump Connection Suggested

 While no connection between Sanchez and Trump has been established, Sanchez has indeed made his feelings about the president and much of his opposition clear.
 He has taken to Twitter frequently to criticize Democrats and decry the integrity of the Special Counsel investigation into possible collusion between Russia and the Trump campaign prior to the 2016 presidential election.

-In analysis by the Washington Post, a publication that Bezos owns, the question is posed as to whether the drama unfolding is a partisan political attack inspired by President Trump’s allies or simply a salacious gossip story presented by a paper that is known for exactly that.
+In an analysis by the Washington Post, a publication that Bezos owns, the question is posed as to whether the drama unfolding is a partisan political attack inspired by President Trump’s allies or simply a salacious gossip story presented by a paper that is known for exactly that.

 It is, however, well established that Trump and the head of AMI, David Pecker, have long been associates both personally and professionally, with Pecker’s publishing company at one time publishing a Trump magazine.